perfdhcp - Man Page

 Specifies the remote port to use.
 This must be zero or a positive integer up to 65535.
 A value of 0 (the default) allows perfdhcp to choose the standard service port.

-Forces perfdhcp to insert the specified extra option (or options if used several times) into packets being transmitted.
-The code specifies the option code and the hexstring is a hexadecimal string that defines the content of the option.
-Care should be taken as perfdhcp does not offer any kind of logic behind those options; they are simply inserted into packets and sent as is.
+Forces perfdhcp to insert the specified extra option (or options if used multiple times) into packets being transmitted.
+The code specifies the option code, and the hexstring is a hexadecimal string that defines the content of the option.
+Care should be taken, as perfdhcp does not offer any kind of logic behind the options; they are simply inserted into packets and sent as is.
 Be careful not to duplicate options that are already inserted.
-For example, to insert client class identifier (option code 60) with a string "docsis", use "-o 60,646f63736973".
+For example, to insert the client-class identifier (option code 60) with the string "docsis", use -o 60,646f63736973.
 The -o may be used multiple times.
-It is necessary to specify the protocol family (either -4 or -6) before using -o.
+The protocol family (-4 or -6) must be specified before using -o.

 Initiates preload exchanges back-to-back at startup.
 Must be 0 (the default) or a positive integer.